xeoncrypto/pontstrader/README.md

 Due to it being written in Python, it can run on any device such as: Windows, Mac, Linux, Raspberry Pi, Phone and NAS.

+On this page you can find:
+  - Installation Guide
+  - Re-configure guide
+  - Upgrade guide
+  - Features and its documentation

 Join us on Telegram for more information or if you would like to purchase pontstrader for just 10 dollar: https://t.me/pontstrader